ibexa/documentation-developer/docs/permissions/permission_use_cases.md

 - `cart/view` - to allow user to view their cart
 - `cart/delete` - to delete cart, for example, after successful checkout
-- `cart/create` - to create a new cart, for example, after successful checkout
+- `cart/create` - to create a new cart
 - `cart/edit` - to allow user to add products to their cart

 To further control the access to a cart, you can use the `CartOwner` limitation